Close Banner

 Disney’s Grand Floridian Resort & Spa — Walkway to Magic Kingdom

 If you’re headed to EPCOT, take the resort monorail line and hop off at the Transportation and Ticket Center to transfer to the EPCOT monorail line.
-Bus transportation is available for Disney’s Hollywood Studios, Disney’s Animal Kingdom, Disney Springs and Blizzard Beach.
+Bus transportation is available for Disney’s Hollywood Studios, Disney’s Animal Kingdom (including transfer service to the water parks) and Disney Springs.

 Amenities, Recreation and Shopping at Disney’s Grand Floridian Resort and Spa